Cambridgeshire and Isle of Ely: Formation

 The Cambridgeshire and Isle of Ely Order was made on 14 February 1964, and placed before the House of Commons on 9 March 1964.
-The amalgamation was opposed by Sir Harry Legge-Bourke, MP for the Isle of Ely, noting that his constituents "in general were in favour of continuing with an independent county council with which they were entirely satisfied."
-Legge-Bourke asked why the Isle was to be abolished as a county, when Rutland was being retained, and went on to state that some parts of the area had more interests in common with Peterborough than Cambridge.
-The MP for Cambridge, Sir Hamilton Kerr also objected to the creation of the new county, advocating the original draft proposals and the elevation of his constituency to become a county borough.
+The amalgamation was opposed by Sir Harry Legge-Bourke, member of parliament (MP) for the Isle of Ely, noting that his constituents "in general were in favour of continuing with an independent county council with which they were entirely satisfied."
+Legge-Bourke asked why the Isle was to be abolished as a county, when Rutland was being retained, and went on to state that some parts of the area had more interests in common with Peterborough than with Cambridge.
+The MP for Cambridge, Sir Hamilton Kerr, also objected to the creation of the new county, advocating the original draft proposals and the elevation of his constituency to become a county borough.
 Nevertheless, the order was approved by 144 votes to 84.

 The new county was formed on 1 April 1965 from the areas of the administrative counties of Cambridgeshire and Isle of Ely (with minor boundary changes) less Thorney Rural District.
 As well as becoming an administrative county, Cambridgeshire and Isle of Ely also became a county for other statutory purposes.
 Accordingly, the Lord Lieutenant of Cambridgeshire was retitled Lord Lieutenant of Cambridgeshire and Isle of Ely.
 A High Sheriff was also appointed to the new county, and a single commission of peace and court of quarter sessions established.

-On the creation of the county an order under the Police Act 1964 came into force creating the Mid-Anglia Constabulary by merging the Cambridge City Police, Cambridgeshire County Constabulary, Isle of Ely Constabulary, Huntingdonshire Constabulary, and the Peterborough Combined Police Force.
-On further local government reform in 1974 this became the present Cambridgeshire Constabulary with the same boundaries.
+On the creation of the county, an order under the Police Act 1964 came into force creating the Mid-Anglia Constabulary by merging the Cambridge City Police, Cambridgeshire County Constabulary, Isle of Ely Constabulary, Huntingdonshire Constabulary, and the Peterborough Combined Police Force.
+On further local government reform in 1974, this became the present Cambridgeshire Constabulary with the same boundaries.